JFunck1990/The-Note-Taker/README.md

 ```
 When it says App Listening on PORT 3000
 ```
-* Type in localhost:3000/ and you will be brought to the home page
+* Type in localhost:3000/ in the browser and you will be brought to the home page.
-*
+* Click get stattes and you will bought to localhost:3000/notes.
+* Enter a note title and below enter your notes and hit the save Icon and your notes will be saved.
+* If you are done or dont want your notes hit the trash can icon to delete.
+* If you type in localhost:3000/api/notes in the browser you will be bought to your array of objects.

 <a name="tc"></a>
 ## Technologies Used